 Extremely easy to post and share content

-No effort needed to set up
+No effort needed for setup

-Not designed for professional bloggers
+Not for professional bloggers

 Limited features and design possibilities